 How you choose to interact conveys your level of seriousness and professionalism.
 It not only affects how you're viewed, but it also determines how much time your instructor is going to take to deal with your issues.
 If you come off as rude, clueless, or irresponsible, it will affect how your instructor responds.
 This will have consequences for how the instructor interacts with you and possibly also how they evaluate you.
 As with any professional interaction, it is in your best interest to be respectful, polite, and courteous when communicating with instructors.
 Your emails, and the words you use, are a reflection of you and your attitudes.

 • Be alert to the tone of your message.

 • Be clear and concise.

-• If you haven't done so already, do away with the cutesy, offensive, or childish email addresses.
-They are inappropriate in professional interactions.
+• Do away with the cutesy email addresses.
 Ideally, you should use your college email account.

 • Make sure the emails you send display your full name in the "From" field.
-When the recipient looks at their inbox, it helps them if they can see immediately who the message is from and recognize you as a student in their class.
+This helps the recipient sort through the spam and recognize you as a student in their class.

 • Always use an informative subject line.

 • Allow time for a response.